Martin leads Arizona State to 72-64 win over Arizona

 Arizona State solidified its NCAA Tournament resume with a hard-fought win in a difficult road environment.

-Arizona’s season-long struggles continued, leaving the Wildcats needing a decent run at the Pac-12 Tournament just to get an NIT bid.
+Arizona’s season-long struggles continued, leaving the Wildcats needing a strong run at the Pac-12 Tournament just to get an NIT bid.

 UP NEXT